lachlanmcdonald/magicavoxel-shaders/README.md

 A number of shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common or repetitive tasks.

+Tested with MagicaVoxel 0.97.3 for Windows and Mac.

 ## Installation

 These can be installed by copying the files into the `shader` directory inside your MagicaVoxel installation.